There are many reasons why you might consider switching mortgage lenders. However, several factors should be considered before making the switch.

 As you can see, it is possible to switch mortgage lenders before closing.
 However, be sure to crunch all the numbers before switching lenders to ensure it’s the best option for you.

 Are you in St. Louis and looking for the best mortgage deals?
 You’re in the right place!
-At the Sean Z Team, we have a wide variety of mortgage products to choose from, and our experienced team of loan officers will work with you to find the perfect loan for your needs.
+At Better Rate Mortgage, we have a wide variety of mortgage products to choose from, and our experienced team of loan officers will work with you to find the perfect loan for your needs.
 Contact us today to learn more!